Richard Kenton Webb

 Richard joined Plymouth College of Art in November 2020 as Subject Leader for our BA (Hons) Painting, Drawing and Printmaking programme.

-An award-winning artist (Sunny Art Prize, 2020), Richard’s practice focuses on painting, drawing and printmaking.
-With his work held in collections in the UK, Europe, China, Mauritius, Japan, Australia, the USA and Canada, Richard’s most recent shows have been in Texas at the Martin Museum of Art in Emergence, curated by Dr Richard Davey; and at the Sokei Academy, Tokyo in Seer: European Painting & Drawing, curated by John France.
+Richard was awarded the Sunny Art Prize in 2020.
+His practice focuses on painting, drawing and printmaking, and his work is held in collections in the UK, Europe, China, Mauritius, Japan, Australia, the USA and Canada.
+Richard’s most recent shows have been in Texas at the Martin Museum of Art in Emergence, curated by Dr Richard Davey; and at the Sokei Academy, Tokyo in Seer: European Painting & Drawing, curated by John France.
 Richard will be taking part in the Paris Contemporary Drawing Fair in 2021 and has been invited to the Josef and Anni Albers Residency, USA in 2022.

 2020: London Sunny Art Prize, First Prize Winner